Ryan5453/music2art/readme.md

 # MusicToArt Twitter Bot

 > [!WARNING]
 > This repository is no longer supported.
-The bot, which used to be located at @musictoart on Twitter, bas been shut down.
+The bot, which used to be located at @musictoart on Twitter, has been shut down.

 ## What does it do?